 How to Drop a Course

-You can drop a course in LionPATH, until the late drop deadline for the semester.
-View a tutorial about dropping a course and other important actions.
+You can drop a course in LionPATH until the late drop deadline for the semester.
+Visit the LionPATH Support page to view tutorials about dropping a course and other important actions.

 Withdrawing from the Semester